Epilepsy & Seizures

 In the majority of immunocompetent children and adults, including pregnant women, acquired infections are asymptomatic.
 However, approximately 10% of immunocompetent individuals experience lymphadenopathy, malaise, and fever.
 Toxoplasma infection can cause disseminated, life-threatening disease in immunocompromised persons.
 CNS toxoplasmosis in CD4-deficient AIDS patients occurs at rates of 1 to 3 per 100 person years (01).
 Toxoplasma infections in such individuals can be the result of primary or reactivated latent infections.

 The patient was a male infant born to a gravida 3 para 2 (now 3) married Caucasian woman.
-The woman had delivered 2 children previously, both of whom were healthy.
+The woman had delivered two children previously, both of whom were healthy.
 The baby was born at 39 weeks’ gestation following a pregnancy complicated only by a mild “flu-like” maternal illness of 1 week’s duration during the first trimester.
 In retrospect, it was noted that this illness began 10 days after the family had purchased a domestic kitten.
 The mother’s symptoms had included malaise, low-grade fever, sore throat, and myalgia.
-The maternal illness was self-limited and she did not seek medical care for it.
+The maternal illness was self-limited, and she did not seek medical care for it.
 The mother received routine prenatal care but elected not to receive any prenatal ultrasound testing.

 The infant was born by normal spontaneous vaginal delivery, which was complicated by late decelerations in the late stages of labor.
 The newborn’s birth weight was 2450 grams (small for gestational age), and he was depressed at birth.
 APGAR scores were 3 at 1 minute, 5 at 5 minutes, and 7 at 10 minutes.
 On delivery, he appeared moderately cyanotic and had poor muscle tone.
 Heart rate was initially 40 to 60 beats per minute, and he initially made poor respiratory efforts.
 He required vigorous resuscitation with chest compressions and bag-valve-mask ventilatory assistance.
 After several minutes of resuscitation, his clinical condition improved.
 The heart rate rose to 110 to 130, and spontaneous respirations became adequate.